TESTING AND VACCINE INFORMATION

 For further guidance and recommendations on test results, click here.

-At this time, we currently do not have vaccines.
 Watch this page for continuing updates on when and how the COVID-19 vaccines will be available in our local communities.

 The U.S. Food and Drug Administration (FDA) issued the first emergency use authorization (EUA) for a vaccine to prevent COVID-19 on December 11, 2020.
 The emergency use authorization allowed the Pfizer-BioNTech COVID-19 vaccine to be distributed in the U.S. and administered to those 16 years of age and older.

 On December 18, 2020, the FDA granted EUA for the Moderna, Inc., COVID-19 vaccine for use in individuals 18 years and older.
+Because it does not require ultra-cold storage, the Moderna vaccine is being distributed to a larger number of hospitals.

 Vaccine doses purchased with U.S. taxpayer dollars will be given free to Americans who choose to be vaccinated.
 There may be a small administration fee associated with the vaccine.